whoisalireza/Side-Scroller-in-C-using-raylib-/README.md

 Right now it is not even in alpha, there will be a lot of stuff added in the future...

-To run this game, download or clone this repository, open a command prompt in the directory where you saved this project, and then run "mingw32-make".
+To run this game, download or clone this repository, and just double click on the game.exe file.
+However, if your antivirus goes off or you just want to build the .exe yourself, open a command prompt in the directory where you saved this project, and then run "mingw32-make".

 This should work for Windows users, Linux users should just run "make" but I dont know if this project even works on Linux/UNIX based systems.